kyoung/trek/PMO.md

   - Enter and leave systems when your delta to a system closes within 80AU
 - Tractor Beam
 - Shuttles
+  - If transporters and related systems are down, you'll need to be able to ferry cargo
 - The ability for engineering to salvage parts from non-essential systems during an emergency
 - All the render delay is in the loader... if we're going to cache anything in the display, it should be in the parent frame, and then into local storage...
 - Use this for animating transporters: